sudotliu/sudotliu.github.io/_portfolio/pop.md

 ![Mandalorian this is the way image](/assets/images/pop/way.jpg){: .align-center}

-While we were initially rebuilding for feature parity with the web application, my cofounder came up with a really brilliant product change to allow user submission of an optional URL along with their poll.
+While we were initially rebuilding for feature parity with the web application, Jay came up with a really brilliant product change to allow user submission of an optional URL along with their poll.
 Suddenly, what was previously a very plain text post of a question and answers now had the ability to become a rich view of metadata regarding a news piece or article that the poll could be based on.
 We learned countless things on this journey but one of the most surprising was still the concept of the <a href="https://ogp.me/" target="_blank">Open Graph protocol</a>, which is largely what made this new idea feasible.
 We leveraged that to extract the metadata we needed to render a much more lively view of content alongside each poll that offered it.

 Our new main codebase was a React Native application but this time we decided to use Firebase as our primary datastore as it also simplified things like user account management and authentication flow.